 Norwalk has an extensive public bus service.
 Metro-North Railroad’s New Haven line also serves the city through four stations located in Merritt 77, Rowayton, East Norwalk, and South Norwalk.

 Would you like to live in Norwalk?

 Norwalk offers big-city amenities in an idyllic New England package.
-Call me today at 203.247.7500 to find your dream home or sell your property in Norwalk.
+Call me today at 203.247.7500to find Norwalk CT homes for sale or sell your property in Norwalk.